yurolaitsalbert - Fotolia

 "Clarity on what you are attempting to do means you know what your objectives are," said Ash Munshi, CEO of Pepperdata, a California-based software company.
 "It is invaluable for communicating within your company as goals help get teams on the same page, provide a framework for decision-making and help you measure your progress along the way."

-Beginning an analytics business plan requires the identification of where real business value can be created.
+Beginning a data analytics business plan requires the identification of where real business value can be created.
 From this, companies can begin to lay out realistic goals.
 This should also be done in concert with assessing the data that is already being collected.

 Once your company has clear communication and defined goals, ensuring that you have high-quality data is the next step.